ejmr/Luvent/README.md

 ### Basic Example ###

 You create new events with the `newEvent()` function.
-Note well that must *never* rely on the properties of the event objects.
+Note well that you must *never* rely on the properties of the event objects.
 Anything that is not a method is not part of the API and may change at any time.

 Once you have an event object you can begin to add ‘actions’ to it via its `addAction()` method.
 To invoke those actions you ‘trigger’ the